bevy_gizmos/

 118

-119 /// Declare that the outer edges of the grid along the x axis should be drawn.
+119 /// Declare that the outer edges of the grid parallel to the x axis should be drawn.

 120 /// By default, the outer edges will not be drawn.